jpal4321/public_network_tools/README.md

 I use Python 3.8.5 and VSCode in the training material.

-Lesson 1: Variables, Data Types, and Functions
+Topic 1: Variables, Data Types, and Functions

-Lesson 2: Loops and Conditional Statements
+Topic 2: Loops and Conditional Statements

-Lesson 3: Modules
+Topic 3: Modules

 More Lessons to come!